 Certain Funds (as indicated in the relevant Fund Summaries) may enter into credit default swap agreements, provided that (i) the credit default swap agreement must be subject to daily valuation by the fund and independently verified at least weekly, and (ii) the risks attached to the credit default swap must be independently assessed on a half-yearly basis and the report must be submitted to the Directors for review.
 The Fund may be either the buyer or seller in a credit default swap transaction.
 The "buyer" in a credit default contract is obligated to pay the "seller" a periodic stream of payments over the term of the contract provided that no event of default on an underlying reference obligation has occurred.
-If the Fund is a buyer and no event of default occurs, the Fund will lose its investment and recover nothing.
-On the other hand, if the Fund is a buyer and an event of default does occur, the Fund (the buyer) will receive the full notional value of the reference obligation that may have little or no value.
+If the Fund is a buyer and no event of default does occur, the Fund (the buyer) will receive the full notional value of the reference obligation that may have little or no value.
 Conversely, if the Fund is a seller and an event of default occurs, the Fund (the seller) must pay the buyer the full notional value, or "par value", of the reference obligation in exchange for the reference obligation.
 As a seller, the Fund receives a fixed rate of income throughout the term of the contract, which typically is between three months and ten years, provided that there is no default event.
 If an event of default occurs, the seller must pay the buyer the full notional value of the reference obligation.